marine-biomass-innovation/mbi-project/_project_partners/community-partners.md

 > **Elmastukwek First Nation Chief:** Chief Terri Greene

 The Benoit’s Cove Indian Band is one of the original Bands under the Federation of Indians (FNI).
-In recent years the Band has been known as Elmastukwek(Bay of Islands) First Nation.
+In recent years the Band has been known as Elmastukwek (Bay of Islands) First Nation.
 The Band is located on the West Coast of Newfoundland on the southern shore of the Bay of Islands, extending from Halfway Point to Lark Harbour.
 The Band consists of both status and self-identifying members living inside or originally from the Band’s boundaries with a bloodline connection to the Band.

-Over the last 10 years the local band wasn’t active causing a loss of sense of identity and recognition as a historical Indigenous community.
+Over the last 10 years the local Band wasn’t active causing a loss of sense of identity and recognition as a historical Indigenous community.
 A new generation of Indigenous community members took on the task of reviving the once thriving Band to bring back gatherings and teachings to the local communities to restore our ways of life.

 The mandate of the Band is to promote social, cultural, and economic development of the membership.
 The Band is committed to the restoration and preservation of their traditional ways, and to protecting Mother Earth as guided by the seven sacred teachings: Wisdom, Honesty, Respect, Bravery, Truth, Humility and Love.
 Consistent with the commitment to restoring and preserving its traditions and protecting Mother Earth, it has sought and participated in several different activities to meet these objectives.